 Snorkelling and Diving Nusa Lembongan

-One of the main things to do on Nusa Lembongan is snorkelling and scuba diving.
+One of the main things to do in Nusa Lembongan is snorkelling and scuba diving.
 The conditions are absolutely perfect.
 Popular dive spots include Mantra Point, the Mangrove Forest, and Blue Corner.
+You can go for a day trip or you can get PADI qualified on the Nusa islands.

 As the waves roll into Devil’s Tears, the water spirts out creating a blowhole effect.
 The first time we visited we were convinced the blowhole wasn’t working before we were completely sprayed with water and left in hysterics.
 Devil’s Tears is a great place to get photos and watch the magic of the ocean.